 Over time, many additional functions have been added to CRM systems to make them more useful.
 Some of these functions include recording various customer interactions over email, phone, social media or other channels; depending on system capabilities, automating various workflow automation processes, such as tasks, calendars and alerts; and giving managers the ability to track performance and productivity based on information logged within the system.

-- Marketing automation: CRM tools with marketing automation capabilities can automate repetitive tasks to enhance marketing efforts at different points in the lifecycle.
-For example, as sales prospects come into the system, it might automatically send the prospects marketing materials, typically via email or social media, with the goal of turning a sales lead into a full-fledged customer.
+- Marketing automation.
+CRM tools with marketing automation capabilities can automate repetitive tasks to enhance marketing efforts at different points in the lifecycle for lead generation.
+For example, as sales prospects come into the system, it might automatically send email marketing content, with the goal of turning a sales lead into a full-fledged customer.

-- Sales force automation: Sales force automation tools track customer interactions and automate certain business functions of the sales cycle that are necessary to follow leads and attract and obtain new customers.
+- Sales force automation.
+Sales force automation tools track customer interactions and automate certain business functions of the sales cycle that are necessary to follow leads, obtain new customers and build customer loyalty.

-- Contact center automation: Designed to reduce tedious aspects of a contact center agent's job, contact center automation might include prerecorded audio that assists in customer problem-solving and information dissemination.
-Various software tools that integrate with the agent's desktop tools can handle customer requests in order to cut down on the time of calls and to simplify customer service processes.
+- Contact center automation.
+Designed to reduce tedious aspects of a contact center agent's job, contact center automation might include prerecorded audio that assists in customer problem-solving and information dissemination.
+Various software tools that integrate with the agent's desktop tools can handle customer requests in order to cut down on the length of calls and to simplify customer service processes.
+Automated contact center tools, such as chatbots, can improve customer user experiences.

-- Geolocation technology, or location-based services: Some CRM systems include technology that can create geographic marketing campaigns based on customers' physical locations, sometimes integrating with popular location-based GPS apps.
+- Geolocation technology, or location-based services.
+Some CRM systems include technology that can create geographic marketing campaigns based on customers' physical locations, sometimes integrating with popular location-based GPS (global positioning system) apps.
 Geolocation technology can also be used as a networking or contact management tool in order to find sales prospects based on a location.

-- Human resource management (HRM): CRM systems help track employee information, such as contact information, performance reviews and benefits within a company.
-This enables the human resource department to more effectively manage the internal workforce.
+- Human resource management (HRM).
+CRM systems help track employee information, such as contact information, performance reviews and benefits within a company.
+This enables the HR department to more effectively manage the internal workforce.

-- AI: Artificial intelligence (AI) technologies, such as Salesforce Einstein, have been built into CRM platforms to automate repetitive tasks, identify customer buying patterns to predict future customer behaviors and more.
+- Artificial intelligence.
+AI technologies, such as Salesforce Einstein, have been built into CRM platforms to automate repetitive tasks, identify customer-buying patterns to predict future customer behaviors and more.

 Types of CRM technology

-- Cloud-based CRM: With cloud-based CRM, also known as SaaS (software as a service) or on-demand CRM, data is stored on an external, remote network that employees can access anytime, anywhere there is an internet connection, sometimes with a third-party service provider overseeing installation and maintenance.
+With CRM that uses cloud computing, also known as SaaS (software as a service) or on-demand CRM, data is stored on an external, remote network that employees can access anytime, anywhere there is an internet connection, sometimes with a third-party service provider overseeing installation and maintenance.
 The cloud's quick, relatively easy deployment capabilities appeal to companies with limited technological expertise or resources.

 Data security is a primary concern for companies using cloud-based systems, as the company doesn't physically control the storage and maintenance of its data.
 If the cloud provider goes out of business or is acquired by another company, an enterprise's data can be compromised or lost.
 Compatibility issues can also arise when data is initially migrated from a company's internal system to the cloud.

-Finally, cost may be a concern, since paying subscription fees for software can be more costly over time than on-premises models.
+Companies might consider cloud CRM as a more cost-effective option.
+Vendors typically charge the user on a subscription basis and offer the option of monthly or yearly payments.
+However, cost may still be a concern, because paying subscription fees for software can be more costly over time than with on-premises models.

-- Open source CRM: An open source CRM system make source code available to the public, enabling companies to make alterations at no cost to the company employing the system.
+An open source CRM system makes source code available to the public, enabling companies to make alterations at no cost to the company employing the system.
 Open source CRM systems also enable the addition and customization of data links on social media channels, assisting companies looking to improve social CRM practices.

 Adoption of any of these CRM deployment methods depends on a company's business needs, resources and goals, as each has different costs associated with it.